 Height Of Fashion produced Fred Archer Stakes winner Mukddaam by Northern Dancer’s great sire son Danzig in 1987 and Nayef by Gulch in 1998.
 Nayef was a top class runner winning group one races such as the Dubai Sheema Classic, Champion Stakes, Prince of Wales Stakes and the Juddmonte International Stakes at York among his nine stakes wins in his racing career.
 He is currently standing stud at Shadwell Stud in Norfolk, England.

 The most decorated of Height Of Fashion’s children however was her colt foal of 1986 by Blushing Groom.
-Nashwan has been one of the best race horses seen within the past thirty years.
+Nashwan became one of the best race horses seen within the past thirty years.
 Nashwan won both his starts as a two year old taking a maiden Stakes at Newbury and the Autumn Stakes at Ascot.
 His three year old campaign would be one for the ages.
 Nashwan won the 2000 Guineas, Epsom Derby, King George VI and Queen Elizabeth Stakes and the Eclipse Stakes, all group one events.
 His subsequent third in the grade two Prix Niel was not only was his first loss, but also his last race.
 Nashwan would have an up and down career at stud before he died from the complications of an operation to a leg injury.
 He did sire the two time champion older horse in Europe in the great Swain.

 Returning to our heroine Feola, we shall now look at another of her outstanding daughters.
 Above Board was by the 1943 Epsom Derby winner Straight Deal.
 Above Board was a very good stayer winning the Yorkshire Oaks and beating the boys in the two and one-quarter mile Cesarewich Handicap.
 In the role of broodmare for Queen Elizabeth II’s breeding program, Above Board would produce St. James Palace Stakes winner Above Suspicion by Court Martial as well as multi stakes winner Doutelle by Prince Chevalier.